Olaoluwa402/cloudi-upload-with-ease/README.md

 ## License

+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Olaoluwa402/cloudi-upload-with-ease/LICENSE) file for details.

 ## Acknowledgments